ShaunOfTheLive/OpenCoasterTycoon/docs/Readme_OS2.txt

   http://freetype.sourceforge.net/

 Currently, there are no pre-built libraries available for GCC.
-If you manage to get OpenTTD working on Watcom though (do let us know if this is the case!), pre-built versions can be downloaded from the Files section at http://sourceforge.net/projects/openttd/ - see "os2-useful-v1.1.zip".
+If you manage to get OpenCoaster Tycoon working on Watcom though (do let us know if this is the case!), pre-built versions can be downloaded from the Files section at http://sourceforge.net/projects/openttd/ - see "os2-useful-v1.1.zip".